ehan03/UFC-Predict/README.md

 # UFC-Predict

-"_Applying machine learning and optimization techniques to the UFC_"
+_Applying machine learning and optimization techniques to the UFC_

 <br>